Stand-up paddleboarding is an outdoor water sports activity where a rider stands up on a large board and uses a paddle to move through the water.

 The Rebirth of Paddleboarding

-The rebirth of paddleboarding occurs after several successful and highly attended long-distance races that put the sport in the spotlight.
+The rebirth of paddleboarding occurred after several successful and highly attended long-distance races that put the sport in the spotlight.

 Today, the paddleboard ranges between 12 and 20 feet in length; it is about 20 inches wide and weighs between 20 and 40 pounds.